Skip to main content

 Adding Shopify products to your emails

-After installing the Shopify app, you can instantly access your Shopify products, collections, and favorites directly from the email editor to easily promote them to your subscribers.
+Access your Shopify products, collections, and favorites from the email editor to easily promote them to your subscribers.

 • Shopify product: Add a single product from your Shopify store